 Sweetwater hot tubs are designed to provide optimum performance and flexibility of use when connected to the maximum electrical service as listed below.
-Vail, Aspen and Delete are shipped configured for 120V, 15A connection with a GFI protected cord provided.
-The Telluride is shipped configured 240V, 40A.
+Bali is shipped configured for 120V, 15A connection with a GFI protected cord provided.

 If you prefer, your Sweetwater dealer can perform a minor circuit board modification to allow the hot tub to accept different electrical service.
-The operational considerations of these modifications are listed in the footnotes below.
+The operational considerations of these modifications are listed in the footnotes located at the end of this section.